Learn how to create beautiful winter pop up cards you can mail to someone special or display as eye-catching decor!

 The Cricut Pens make writing on the inside of pop-up cards easy!
 By attaching the message to a cut layer, the Cricut will write your note in the correct spot.
 If you want to add a handwritten message—just make sure the ink is flowing first on a scrap of paper.
 My tutorial shows you how to add writing to this winter pop-up card!

-Get a free ticket to Maker Academy Weekend 2022 to see how to cut and assemble this beautiful pop-up card!
+Get my free SVG files to cut and assemble this beautiful pop-up card!

 I hope you make this lovely card!
 I truly enjoy seeing what you make with my designs and how you use them!
 Please share a photo of your winter pop up cards in our Facebook group or tag me on social media with #jennifermaker.